We are very grateful for the collaborative local and national partnerships we have formed with the following organisations:

 Some members of the original Priscilla Bacon Lodge committee formed the Priscilla Bacon Support Group, which is still running today.
 They meet monthly to consider requests for funding, keep up to date with what’s happening, review their financial situation and plan for the future.

-The focus of Norfolk Community Health and Care (NCH&C) is on continually improving the quality of care offered to local people and on improving access to that care, helping people to move seamlessly from one service to another.
+The focus of Norfolk Community Health and Care (NCH&C) is on continually improving the quality of care offered to local people and improving access to that care, helping people to move seamlessly from one service to another.

-NCH&C serves a population of nearly 900,000 people in Norfolk with community health and care services, as well as providing a specialist Early Supported Discharge service to stroke patients in Norfolk and Suffolk.
+NCH&C serves a population of nearly 900,000 in Norfolk with community health and care services, as well as providing a specialist Early Supported Discharge service to stroke patients in Norfolk and Suffolk.

 The Fundraising Regulator is an independent, non-statutory body that regulates fundraising across the charitable sector in England, Wales and Northern Ireland.
 They stand up for best practice in fundraising, in order to protect donors and support the vital work of fundraisers.

 The Charity Commission regulates charities in England and Wales and maintains the charity register.
-They are an independent, non-ministerial government department accountable to Parliament.
+They are an independent, non-ministerial government department, accountable to Parliament.